Should you "detox"?

 Hormonal imbalances such as PMS & PCOS

-HOW TO LOVE YOUR LIVER (& OTHER DETOX ORGANS!)
+SIMPLE WAYS TO SHOW YOUR LIVER (& OTHER DETOX ORGANS!)
+SOME LOVE

 Stage 1: What to minimise:

-Minimise or eliminate alcohol - it is a toxin after all
+Minimise or eliminate alcohol - it is a toxin after all, sorry folks!

 Reduce sugar and refined carbs